Sets a prefix for all event fields added by the transform.

 The number of events allowed for a given bucket per configured window_secs.

-Each unique key will have its own threshold.
+Each unique key has its own threshold.

 window_secs